forcedotcom/sfdx-core/messages/envVars.md

 Set to true to send messages resulting from failed Salesforce CLI commands to stdout instead of stderr.

+# sfdxDisableLogFile

+Set to true to disable log file writing

 # sfdxLogLevel

 Level of messages that the CLI writes to the log file.
 Valid values are trace, debug, info, warn, error, fatal.
 Default value is warn.